Pelagius of Asturias: Early life

 Pelagius was born around 685, although the exact details of his early life remain largely unknown.
 Traditionally, Pelagius was depicted as of Visigothic origin.
-Recent scholarship increasingly supports that Pelagius was a nobleman of Hispano-Roman descent, linked to the local Asturian elite., although by the time, legal distinctions between Roman and Germanic people had already been dropped starting with the Visigothic Code.
-Historical texts emphasize Pelayo's connection to the local Asturian society.
+Recent scholarship increasingly supports the idea that Pelagius was a nobleman of Hispano-Roman descent, linked to the local Asturian elite. but by the time, legal distinctions between Roman and Germanic people had already been dropped starting with the Visigothic Code.
+Historical texts emphasize Pelagius's connection to the Asturian society.
 He is believed to be the son of Favila.
-The Chronica Albeldense, elaborated three centuries after his death, says that Favila was a dux of Gallaecia, who was killed by Wittiza.
+The Chronica Albeldense, elaborated three centuries after his death, says that Favila was a dux of Gallaecia, who was killed by the Visigothic king Wittiza.
 The Chronicle of Alfonso III identifies Pelagius as a grandson of Chindasuinth and says that his father was blinded in Córdoba, at the instigation of Wittiza.
 Wittiza is also said to have exiled Pelagius from Toledo upon assuming the crown in 702.
 In the opinion of Roger Collins, this is a late tradition and the account of the Albeldense, which locates Pelagius's origins in the north of the peninsula, is more credible.
 Both chronicles agree, however, that he was a Visigoth who was exiled from Toledo by Wittiza.

 According to the later tradition, Munuza, the Berber governor of Iegione (either Gijón or León), became attracted to Pelagius's sister and sent word to Tariq ibn Ziyad, who ordered him to capture Pelagius and send him to Córdoba.
 If Munuza's seat is identified with Gijón, it may be inferred that the Arabs had established their rule in the Asturias and that Pelagius was not the leader of a local resistance to Arab conquest.
 Pelagius may have come to terms with the Arab elite whereby he was permitted to govern locally in the manner of the previous Visigoths, as is known to have occurred between Arab rulers and Visigothic noblemen elsewhere, as in the case of Theudimer, although most historians consider this unlikely.